Skip to content

 Conformance tests

 The algorithm is validated against two test suites: the W3C R2RML test suite and the RML test suite (PostgreSQL subset).
 Both are included as git submodules.
+Forward mapping for both suites is performed with RMLMapper v8.0.1.

 Initialize the submodule: